-You will receive points based on your business ownership and/or senior management work experience over the last 60 months.
+You will receive points based on your business ownership and/or senior management work experience for the last 5 years.

-Please list all of your active business ownership and/or senior management work experience over the last 60 months.
-You will be assigned points in the experience section for periods that are not duplicated or overlaps in time.
+Please list all of your active business ownership and/or senior management work experience for the last 5 years.
+You will be assigned points in the experience section for periods that are not duplicated in time.